RenderKit/embree/readme.txt

 Embree requires the Intel SPMD Compiler (ISPC) to compile.
 We have tested ISPC version 1.6.0, but more recent versions of ISPC should also work.
-You can download and install the ISPC binaries from iissppcc..ggiitthhuubb..ccoomm.
+You can download and install the ISPC binaries from ispc.github.com.
 After installation, put the path to the ispc executable permanently into your PATH.

  export PATH=path-to-ispc:$PATH

 You additionally have to install CMake and the developer version of GLUT.
-Under MaxOS, these dependencies can be installed using MMaaccPPoorrttss:
+Under MaxOS, these dependencies can be installed using MacPorts:

  sudo port install cmake freeglut